jaredsparta/Scraper-Project/README.md

 [Back to top](https://github.com/jaredsparta/Scraper-Project#Contents)

 ## Getting the Flask app running
-- The main steps I took to ensure that the Flask front-end was implemented properly in a production environment were to do the following:
+- The main steps I took to ensure that the Flask app was implemented properly in a production environment were to do the following:
     1. Use nginx as a reverse-proxy to port 5000 (where my Flask app was running)
     2. Use `gunicorn` as the server for Flask to run on
     3. Created a system service that would allow me to restart the Flask app, similar to how nginx is restarted etc.